Back to Top

 D. Before modifying or discontinuing a Religious Accommodation, the College will determine if there are alternative Religious Accommodations that would not impose an Undue Hardship on the College or Fundamental Alteration.

+X. Appeals

+A. A Student may appeal a decision made by the CDEIO, Faculty Member or Authorized Employee by submitting an Appeal Form in writing to the Appeal Committee no later than three (3) Business Days after the decision is sent to the Student.
+If the accommodation decision is based on the finding of the Fundamental Alteration Review Committee, that portion of the decision cannot be appealed, as noted in Section VII.D.2 above.

+C. The Appeal Committee will request a copy of the Accommodation File from the CDEIO, Faculty Member or Authorized Employee, review the Appeal Form and Accommodation File and decide whether to accept, reject, or modify the decision on the Accommodation Request within five (5) Business Days.

 XI.
-Appeals

-A. A Student may appeal a decision made by the Decision Maker by submitting an Appeal Form in writing to the Dean of Student Development no later than three (3) Business Days after the Decision Maker sending their decision to the Student.

-C. The Dean of Student Development will request a copy of the Accommodation File from the Decision Maker and review the Appeal Form and Accommodation File and decide whether to accept, reject, or modify the Decision Maker’s decision on the Accommodation Request within five (5) Business Days.

-XII.
 Deadlines.
 Any deadlines set forth in this Procedure may be extended for good cause and with notice in writing to the Student.

-XIII.
+XII.
 Complaints

 B. External Complaint